 MBR vs GPT: Which is Better for Your Hard Drive?

-Master Boot Record (MBR) and GUID Partition Table (GPT) are two partitioning schemes for hard drives everywhere, with GPT being the newer standard.
-For each option, the boot structure and the way data gets handled are unique.
+Master Boot Record (MBR) and GUID Partition Table (GPT) are two partitioning schemes for hard disk drives (HDD) and solid-state drives (SSD) everywhere, with GPT being the newer standard.
+For each option (MBR and GPT), the boot structure and how data gets handled are unique.
 Speed varies between the two partition options, and requirements are also different.